 Throughout the process of testing and even acting things with the youth advisors, we learned that young people crave this feeling of being ‘alone, but not alone’ (read: they want the freedom to choose between socializing, being in solitude, or seeking counseling, yet they want to feel a sense of togetherness and belonging).
 The name, ‘allcove’ is a perfect encapsulation of that.
 The first syllable of the name (all) communicates inclusivity and togetherness: everyone is welcome here.
 While the second syllable (cove) is by definition a space surrounded by protection.
 By engaging young people in the design process and decoupling ourselves from a lot of the ways we talk about mental health today, we were able to create a brand that meets them wherever they are in their own journey.

-I’ve found that the “magic” is in the actual exercise of crafting a narrative—not the story or narrative itself.
+I’ve found that the “magic” is in the actual exercise of crafting a narrative, not the narrative itself.
 This creative—and sometimes soul-excavating—process is the beginning of a commitment to carve a slightly different reality.
-If the process is dull, impersonal, or even top-down, the stories won’t get internalized.
+If the process is dull, impersonal, or even top-down, it won’t get internalized.
 When stories are untethered, they evaporate.
-However, if instead, we cultivate a creative process that is inclusive, collectively informed, and virtuous, we begin to see how these stories beget more justice, equity, and beauty.
+However, if we cultivate a creative practice that is inclusive, collectively informed, and virtuous, we begin to see how these stories beget more justice, equity, and beauty.

 Illustrations by Joan Encarnacion